SerjioFernandes/freightpro-fmcsa-api/docs/SMOKE_TESTS.md

 ## Prerequisites

-- ✅ Backend deployed to Railway/VPS
+- ✅ Backend deployed to Railway
-- ✅ Frontend deployed to Vercel
+- ✅ Frontend deployed to Hostinger
-- ✅ DNS configured
+- ✅ DNS configured (if using custom API subdomain)
 - ✅ SSL certificates active

 ---